New Bern Civitan Club

 C. Life Member - The Club may, in recognition of distinguished service, confer life membership on an active member.
 The Club assumes all dues for life members, paying club, district, and International dues on their behalf.
 Past International presidents are automatically made life members in their “home” club.

-D. Support Member - A Support Member provides financial assistance to support Civitan charitable activities but does not attend regular meetings or help for fund raising or other projects.
+D. Support Member - A Support Member provides financial assistance to support Civitan charitable activities but does not attend regular meetings or help in fund raising or other projects.
 When attending a club meeting, the Member should advise an officer of the club in order to be recognized at the meeting.
-The Member has voting and other rights of an active member.
+The Member pays dues and has voting and other rights of an active member.

 E. Project Member - A Project Member participates in New Bern Civitan Club projects but does not attend regular meetings.
 Before being accepted as a Project Member, the applicant would be expected to participate in at least one or more projects and show enthusiastic desire to be active in this manner.
 It is the responsibility of the Project Member to advise the Treasurer or Secretary when he or she attends in order to be recognized at the meeting and for billing purposes.
 A Project Member has voting rights and will be included in the membership roster.